TheInvincibleRalph/Pistis-DevOps/Networking/networking.md

 ### Cloud-Native Networking

 Cloud-native networking is a set of best practices and architectural principles designed to optimize network communication in cloud-native applications, which are typically microservices-based and deployed in containers.
-Ensuring seamless integration between cloud services and on-premises infrastructure is crucial for organizations transitioning to or operating within a cloud environment.
+Here are a few ideas about integrating  cloud services and on-premises infrastructure for organizations transitioning to or operating within a cloud environment.

 #### Best Practices for Cloud-Native Networking